Group says US energy panel stacked with industry supporters

 BILLINGS, Mont.
-(AP) — A conservation group claims a Trump administration committee reviewing royalty payments on fossil fuels from public lands is stacked with industry supporters who conduct some meetings in secret.
+(AP) — Conservationists on Tuesday claimed a Trump administration committee that’s been reviewing royalties paid by companies that extract fossil fuels from public lands is stacked with industry supporters who conduct some meetings in secret.

-In a lawsuit filed Tuesday in Montana, the Western Organization of Resource Council asked a federal judge to disband the Royalty Policy Committee and strike down its recommendations.
+The Western Organization of Resource Council asked a federal judge in Montana to disband the U.S. Interior Department’s Royalty Policy Committee and strike down its recommendations.

-The panel was established last year by U.S. Interior Secretary Ryan Zinke.
+The 20-person panel — comprised of representatives from industry, state government, tribes and academia — was established last year by U.S. Interior Secretary Ryan Zinke.

 It’s supposed to find ways to change rules that could slow drilling and mining, while making sure taxpayers aren’t shortchanged by energy companies.

-The lawsuit claims the committee is instead making one-sided recommendations that favor industry and weaken environmental protections.
+Zinke in April rejected the committee’s recommendation to lower royalty rates for offshore drilling.

 Most Read Business Stories